Follow Your Calling to Help Others With Our Bachelor of Social Work Online

 Our students benefit from Walden’s 50+ years of experience in delivering distance education, and every BSW faculty member holds a doctoral degree.

-A Skills Lab and video case studies help you acquire and practice sought-after skills in a safe and supportive environment .
+An engaging Skills Lab, video case studies, and other experiences help you acquire and practice sought-after skills in a safe and supportive environment.

 Move seamlessly from our BSW into our MSW program with the Advanced Standing Option.